Doctoral Studies

 Reading list for counseling literature doctorate.

-Here is a link to a Google Doc with counseling literature regarding different aspects of being a doctoral student (academic writing and work, time management, work-life balance, etc.).
+Here is a link to a Google Doc with counseling literature regarding different aspects of being a doctoral candidate (academic writing and work, time management, work-life balance, etc.).
 GSL members are encouraged to add entries of their own to the list.

 Doctoral Regulations